Q to Q Ferry

 Where should I wait for the ferry to arrive?

-- At Quayside, the best place to wait is on the timber promenade at the top of the ramp to allow the exiting passengers a clear route onto dry land.
-Please ensure you follow safe distancing protocols.
+• At the Komagata Maru Dock in Quayside, please wait on the timber promenade at the top of the ramp to allow the exiting passengers a clear route.

-- At Queensborough, there is a paved area a few metres down the walkway from the gate.
-Please do not crowd the gate and ensure you maintain safe distancing.
+• At the Komagata Maru Dock in Queensborough, there is a paved area a few metres down from the walkway from the gate.

 Can I bring my dog or cat?